Floorp-Projects/Floorp/tools/profiler/docs/markers-guide.rst

 .. note::
     This guide explains C++ markers in depth.
-To learn more about how to add a marker in JavaScript or Rust, please take a look at their documentation in :doc:`instrumenting-javascript` or :doc:`instrumenting-rust` respectively.
+To learn more about how to add a marker in JavaScript, Rust or JVM, please take a look at their documentation in :doc:`instrumenting-javascript`, :doc:`instrumenting-rust` or
+    :doc:`instrumenting-android` respectively.

 Example
 -------